Makajda/geren/README.md

 </ItemGroup>
 ```

-If the property is not set, the default root namespace is `Gereb.Generated`.
+If the property is not set, the default root namespace is `Geren`.

 ## Generation Contract